-As part of that decision-making process, we will always encourage both parties to consider the appropriateness or otherwise of Family Mediation.
-In cases whereby we identify that mediation is not suitable, we will consider other alternatives but ultimately we will not be afraid to advise you on applying to the Family Court if that is what is required.
+As part of that decision making process, we will always encourage both parties to consider the appropriateness or otherwise of Family Mediation.
+In cases whereby we identify that mediation is not suitable, we will consider other alternatives.
+Ultimately, we will not be afraid to advise you on applying to the Family Court if that is what is required.

-At Prism Family Law we work in conjunction with a number of Family Mediation specialists located nationwide and we can assist you by making referrals to medication specialists on your behalf so that at the very least be considered and tested.
+At Prism Family Law we work in conjunction with a number of Family Mediation specialists located nationwide and we can assist you by making referrals to specialists on your behalf.

-If mediation works, then long last agreements and arrangements often follow for the benefit of all concerned speedily and at relatively modest cost.
+If mediation works, then long lasting agreements and arrangements often follow for the benefit of all concerned, speedily and at relatively modest cost.

-If mediation does not work or in your view unlikely to work, then ultimately Prism Family Law can help you apply to the court for relief without further delay or indeed cost.
+If mediation does not work or in your view is unlikely to work, then ultimately Prism Family Law can help you to apply to the court for relief without further delay or indeed cost.

-At Prism Family Law we deliberately offer all potential client’s the opportunity to discuss mediation and all other forms of alternative dispute resolution to try and amicably resolve issues.
-If you would like to take advantage of our free 30-minute consultation then please do not hesitate to telephone 0191 269 6871 or alternatively email email@example.com in order to make an appointment at your convenience.
+At Prism Family Law we offer all potential clients the opportunity to discuss mediation and all other forms of alternative dispute resolution to try and amicably resolve issues.
+If you would like to take advantage of our free 30 minute consultation then please do not hesitate to telephone 0191 269 6871 or alternatively email firstname.lastname@example.org in order to make an appointment at your convenience.